-● To bring the excitement of planning, judgment and physical challenge to Hong Kong people
+● Bring excitement of planning, judgement and physical challenge to participants

-● To encourage young people to meet challenges, explore their potentials, grow and learn through determination
+● Encourage young people to meet challenges, explore their potentials, grow and learn through determination

-● To raise fund for AYP, supporting its youth development work in Hong Kong
+● Raise fund for AYP, supporting youth work

 Background of Rogaine:

-30 years ago, Rod, Gail, and Neil Phillips, the founders of Rogaine, observed that the hiking competition at that time required all participants to follow the same sequence in visiting the set checkpoints.
+30 years ago, Rod, Gail, and Neil Phillips, founders of Rogaine, noticed that hiking competition required all participants to follow the same sequence in visiting checkpoints.

-All participants competing in the race could only follow the others for the same direction which could never provide an opportunity for them to test their own navigation and mountaineering skills.
-Hence, the founders created Rogaine, which requires participants to set their own route for the cross-country navigation competition.
-Rogaine was then started near Melbourne during the 1970s and by word-of-mouth extended across Australia, then to NZ, USA, Canada, Germany; 20 countries are now affiliated with the International Rogaining Federation based in Melbourne.
-The International Rogaining Federation would hold the World Rogaining Championships in different parts of the world bi-annually which attracts thousands of Rogainers each time.
+All participants competing in the race could only follow the others in the same direction which did not test their own navigation and mountaineering skills.
+Hence, they created Rogaine, which required participants to set their own route for the cross-country navigation.
+Rogaine first started near Melbourne during the 1970s and by word-of-mouth extended across Australia, then to New Zealand, USA, Canada, Germany.
+Currently, 20 countries affiliates with International Rogaining Federation based in Melbourne.
+The International Rogaining Federation organize the World Rogaining Championships in different parts of the world bi-annually attracting thousands of Rogainers to join.

 Rogaine was introduced by The Hong Kong Award for Young People (AYP) in 2007, and the first Rogaine competition in Hong Kong was held in the same year.
-Rogaine is an all-rounded challenge which matches perfectly with the all-rounded development promoted by AYP.
+Rogaine is an all-rounded challenge which matches well with AYP.
 Both Rogaine and AYP encourage young people to meet challenges, explore their potentials, grow and learn through determination.
-To date, Rogaine has become the annual fundraising event of AYP.
-6-hour and 24-hour race would be organized in every alternate year.
-AYP hopes the public could know more about AYP through Rogaine and at the same time, raise more funds to provide learning opportunities for young people in Hong Kong.
+To date, Rogaine has become our annual fundraising event.
+6-hour and 24-hour race is organized in every alternate year.

 How To Play:

-Rogaining is the sport of long distance cross-country navigation in which teams of two to four members visit check points in a set time limit.
-Teams travel entirely on foot, navigating by compass and official map between checkpoints in terrain that varies from open farmland to hilly forest.
-Teams are required to use their E-cards to punch the control unit at check points to keep records.
-The team has the highest total marks will be the champion.
-If there is more than one team getting the highest mark, the team which finishes the race in the shortest time will be the winner.
-The Event Centre, called the “hash house”, provides simple meals throughout the event.
-Teams may return at any time to eat or rest.
+Rogaining is a long distance cross-country navigation which required team of two to four members to visit check points within time limit.
+Participants navigate by compass and official map between checkpoints that may vary from open farmland to hilly forest.
+They are also required to use their e-cards to punch the control unit at check points to keep record.
+The team which has the highest total marks will be the champion.
+If there is more than one team getting the highest mark, the team which finishes the race within the shortest time will be the winner.

 SETTING YOUR OWN ROUTE

-The Race itself has no set route, Rogainers could strategically plan their own route according to their ability and preference.
+The race itself has no set route; Rogainers set their strategy, plan their own route according to their ability and preference.

 Rogaine strongly emphasizes on planning.
-Since no supply of food and water other than that provided at Event Centre and official water points are allowed during the competition, Rogainers have to prepare sufficient food and drinks before the competition.
-Also, teams are required to submit their flight plan before start-off, review during the competition whenever necessary and fill in intention sheet about their route at specific check points.
+Since no supply of food and water other than the event centre and official water points, participants have to prepare sufficient food and drinks before the competition.
+Besides, participants are required to submit their flight plan before start-off, review during the competition and fill in intention sheet about their route at specific check points.

-On one hand, the physical requirement for Rogaine is at a higher level than ordinary orienteering competitions to cope with the long hours of competition.
-On the other hand, Rogaine requires more map work and route planning skills than other hiking or cross-country competitions.
-The special combination of judgement and physical challenge makes Rogaine a great challenging and exciting game.
+Physical requirement for Rogaine is generally higher than ordinary orienteering competitions because of long hour race.
+Besides, Rogaine requires map work and route planning skills more than hiking or cross-country competitions.
+The requirement of judgement and physical challenge makes Rogaine a challenging and exciting game.

 - Date: 19 January 2020 (Sunday)